Update you browser

 • Avoid bank appointments by opening an account with Santander. *Santander may be offering the option of opening up a bank account online using scanned documents.
 The nearest Bank is at Imperial College but it is closed for the summer.
 Please use the Kensington High Street Branch.

-• Open a UK bank account before you even leave home!
+• Open a UK bank account before you leave home.
 With Barclays, you can start opening an account online.
 Once you have completed the online application, Barclays can progress with your application at an in-person appointment.

 Healthcare

-If you're a full-time international student studying in the UK for a period longer than six months, you are eligible to use the National Health Service (or NHS for short) – which means you don’t have to take out private health insurance.
-This is covered by the Immigration Health Surcharge (IHS) which you must pay as part of your visa application.
-Details of this can be found on the Student Visa webpage.
+If you are a full-time international student studying in the UK for more than six months, you are eligible for National Health Service (NHS) care.
+This is covered by your Immigration Health Surcharge (IHS) as part of your visa application.
+You do not need private health insurance.

 Register with a doctor (GP)